 Veterans DD214 (if applicable)|

 This recruitment will be open continuously and may close at any time.
-Applications submitted will be screened on a weekly basis.
+To be considered in the first screening, please submit your application by Friday, April 12, 2019 at 5PM.
+After this date, applications submitted will be screened on a bi-weekly basis.

 Duties may include, but are not limited to, the following:

 It is the responsibility of applicants to identify in their application materials how they meet the minimum qualifications listed below.

 Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be: